AmrAliDawoud/Udacity-Advanced-Data-Analysis-Nanodegree-Projects/3) Communicate Data Findings/readme.md

 ## Ford GoBike Dataset

-This data set includes information about 183412 individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+This dataset includes information about 183412 individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 Before exploring the data, I removed the null values and the unrequired columns.
 I also converted the types of some columns and created new columns(age, start_hour).

 ## Summary of Findings: